 - Additionally, California requires each party to have an attorney present when signing, unless the use of an attorney was waived in separate document.
 If the agreement was signed without an attorney, and without a waiver, it can be considered invalid.

-San Diego Divorce Attorneys Specializing in Prenuptial Agreements
+Los Angeles Divorce Attorneys Specializing in Prenuptial Agreements

-Contesting the validity of your prenuptial agreement requires an experienced divorce attorney to represent you in court.
+Contesting the validity of your prenuptial agreement requires an experienced Los Angeles divorce attorney to represent you in court.
 Boyd Law is experienced in multiple facets of family law, divorce law, and estate law.
 We have years of experience and a roster of long-term clients with whom we have built close relationships.
 Contact us today to discuss your options.